-TOURISM INDUSTRY DEVELOPMENT
+WINE INDUSTRY DEVELOPMENT

-The core business of supporting the development of a sustainable Australian tourism industry.
+The core business of supporting the development of the Australian wine industry.
 Includes the fostering of existing, newly established or emerging industry markets, and the promotion of these markets to consumers.
-Also includes the promotion and enhancement of industry profiles and identities, and the maintenance of the industry's brand both nationally and internationally as a tourism destination.
+Also includes the promotion and protection of industry profiles and identities, and the maintenance of the industry's brand both nationally and internationally.

-The core tasks associated with tourism industry development include:
+The core tasks associated with wine industry development include:

-- developing, implementing and reviewing policies, schemes, frameworks, strategies and plans, including marketing plans; - developing, implementing and reviewing programs, projects and campaigns to support tourism industry development, including developing and commissioning campaign elements such as audiovisual productions; - developing and delivering information sessions, training and education programs relating to tourism industry development initiatives and products; - liaising, collaborating and entering into agreements and partnerships with industry, business and government agencies within Australia and overseas; - providing stakeholder advice; - developing and disseminating reports relating to tourism industry development; - organising and attending events and conferences to promote the Australian tourism industry and liaising with media; - undertaking tourism industry market research through focus groups, surveys, and studies; - developing logos, trademarks and associated branding for building corporate image and enhancing the Australian tourism industry brand; - establishing and supporting committees and working groups to support tourism industry development; and - establishing and conferring industry awards or honours.
+- developing, implementing and reviewing policies, schemes, frameworks, strategies and plans, including marketing plans; - developing, implementing and reviewing programs, projects and campaigns to support wine industry development, including developing and commissioning campaign elements such as audio visual productions; - developing and delivering information sessions, training and education programs relating to wine industry development initiatives and products; - liaising, collaborating and entering into agreements and partnerships with industry, business and government agencies within Australia and overseas; - providing stakeholder advice, - developing and disseminating reports relating to wine industry development; - organising and attending events and conferences to promote the Australian wine industry and liaising with media; - undertaking wine industry development research activities through focus groups, surveys, and studies; - developing logos, trademarks and associated branding for building corporate image and enhancing the Australian wine industry brand; - establishing and supporting committees and working groups to support wine industry development; and - · establishing and conferring industry awards or honours.